apocalyptech/blcm-web/index.md

 ## FFYLands

 FFYLands is a huge game overhaul which makes game harder, but more rewarding.
 As with Reborn, do not use UCP at the same time as FFYLands.
-It is availble on [Nexus](https://www.nexusmods.com/borderlands2/mods/57).
+It is available on [Nexus](https://www.nexusmods.com/borderlands2/mods/57).

 # Community / Support

+If you have any problems installing or running  these mods please see the [FAQ](https://bit.ly/2un6scY) first as most questions will be answered there.
+For further support see bellow.

 The longest-running place for BL2/TPS modders to hang out, discuss mods, get help with modding, and share their creations, is the [Shadow's Evil Hideout](https://discord.gg/0YjZxbVBS9b3bXUS)